dmitry-merzlyakov/nledger/README.md

 ## Installation

 Because of .Net nature, NLedger can run on any system that supports .Net Framework.
-However, its testing framework and installation scripts use PowerShell, so you can run Ledger tests only if your system supports PowerShell as well.
+However, its testing framework and helper tools use PowerShell, so you can run Ledger tests only if your system supports PowerShell as well.

 ### System Requirements

 - .Net Framework 4.0 or higher (4.6.1 is recommended).
 It is required component to run the command line application;
 - PowerShell 4.0 or higher (5.0 is recommended).
-It is needed to run testing framework and installation scripts.
+It is needed to run testing framework and other tools.

 Therefore, PowerShell is not required component, you can still use NLedger, but ability to run PowerShell scripts makes your life easier.

+### Install from NLedger Installation Package

+- Download the latest NLedger installation package (MSI file) from [Releases](https://github.com/dmitry-merzlyakov/nledger/releases);
+- Run the installer and follow instructions on the screen;
+- Review *nledger.html* when installation finishes.

+*Note: the installer will request elevated permissions to call NGen.*

 ### Install from Binary Package